makma/fingerprintjs.com/content/blog/account-takeover-indicators-that-businesses-should-know-to-prevent-digital-identity-fraud.md

   title: Account Takeover Indicators That Businesses Should Know to Prevent
     Digital Identity Fraud
   image: /img/uploads/account-takeover-indicators.png
-  description: "Are your customer accounts safe from being #hijacked by #cyber
+  description: Learn how to spot these tell-tale signs that your customer accounts
-    criminals?
-Learn more about the tell-tale signs of account takeover #fraud."
+    may have been hijacked by cyber criminals.
   url: https://fingerprintjs.com/blog/account-takeover-indicators
   imageAlt: Account Takeover Fraud
   imageTitle: Account Takeover Fraud